ustasb/pandata/README.md

     require 'pandata'

     # Scraper.get takes either an email or a webname.
-    # Returns a list of similar webnames if no match is found.
+    # Returns an array of similar webnames if no match is found.
     johns_scraper = Pandata::Scraper.get('john@example.com')

 Next, start scraping!